kylezwhite/FlowBoard/SETUP.md

 This is how real companies handle this.
 It takes 2 extra minutes and prevents problems forever.

+**However:** If you trust Mark, you can transfer ownership of organizations to different users.
 ---

 ## Step 1 — Create a Dedicated Google Account